Welcome to the Music page!

 If your child does decide to learn an instrument then they will require time and above all else patience!
 Instruments take a long time to learn and in order to get better, lots of practice is required.
 Half an hour a day is a good amount of time to keep up new skills that have been learnt in lessons.
 With practice your child will see improvements - remember practice makes perfect!

-In December 2016 the Key Stage 2 children performed "Hosanna Rock!" where the children told the story of the Nativity through song.
+The Key Stage 2 children performed "Hosanna Rock!" where the children told the story of the Nativity through song.
 The concert was a great success and was very well attended by many!

-On Saturday 28th January members of "Jozekidz!" sang at the Peace Proms which were held at The Echo Arena in Liverpool.
+Members of "Jozekidz!" sang at the Peace Proms which were held at The Echo Arena in Liverpool.
 The children learnt a lot of songs from memory and performed with 2000 children from schools across the Liverpool and Greater Manchester area.
 They sang infront of over 3000 people!
 More pictures from the show can be viewed on the "Jozekidz!" webpage.